Kkritos/Rapster/README.md

 We also include a Python notebook ``/Rapster/Example/example.ipynb`` that loads the data results from ``/Rapster/Example/Results_Test/`` and does some plots.
 As a check, the user is encouraged to load their simulated results and redo the plots in the provided example notebook.

-To run the notebook, open jupyterlab:
+To run the notebook, open JupyterLab:

 > jupyter-lab &